Rebel Hebs

 Whites

 In 2016, during the first lambing at the Hirsel in over 30 years – and the very first for our family with Hebrideans – we were shocked to see our black ewe Greenal – tupped to a black ram -produce a white ewe lamb.
 Since then, Greenal’s line (and only her line) has delivered multiple white lambs, with various registered and non-registered rams.
 They don’t only deliver whites, though: they will often deliver black lambs, or black/white twins.
-So we treasure our whites, and only started selling them at the granddaughter stage, last year.
+So we treasure our whites, and only started selling them once we had bred three generations.

 Our first white ram lamb was finally born in 2020.
-Then, last year (2021) we bred our black, registered, 4-horned ram (Tigh Gorm Lachie) to some of our white ewes, and are now celebrating the births of our first white four-horned ram lambs.
+In 2021 we bred our black, registered, 4-horned ram (Tigh Gorm Lachie) to some of our white ewes, and at lambing in 2022 celebrated the births of our first white four-horned ram lambs.

 Raddies